-“(Public higher education) competes against other interest groups on a state level for money,” she said. ”If those interest groups are able to spend more money on elections, they might have an upper hand in getting more money than us.”
+"We compete against other interest groups on a state level for money," she said.
+"If those interest groups are able to spend more money on elections, they might have an upper hand in getting more money than us."

 The campus effort comes after the California State Legislature passed a resolution in 2012 that proposed a constitutional amendment to overturn Citizens United.
 A number of other California cities, including San Francisco and San Diego, have already passed resolutions condemning the decision.

 A total of 27 constitutional amendments have been approved by the Supreme Court.
 The Move to Amend coalition, made up of organizations and individuals opposed to Citizens United, was one such group that proposed an amendment in February.

 UC Berkeley isn't the only university where students have taken a stand against the Citizens United decision.